openvinotoolkit/datumaro/site/content/en/docs/user-manual/installation.md

   In restricted installation environments, where some dependencies are not available, or if you need only the core library functionality, you can install Datumaro without extra plugins.

+  The CLI variant (`datumaro[default]`) requires Git to be installed and available to work with Datumaro projects and dataset versioning features.
+  You can find installation instructions for your platform [here](https://git-scm.com/downloads).

   In some cases, installing just the core library may be not enough, because there can be limited options of installing graphical libraries